Decoherence in Quantum Markov Chains: Conclusions

 It is interesting to analyze the behavior of the hitting time in the complement of the original graph.
 This case occurs when $p = 1$ and $\Udec = U_{\bar{P}'}$.
 Since the initial condition is associated to the original graph $P$, it is easy to show that $\ket{\psi(0)}$ is invariant under the action of $U_{\bar{P}'}$.
 This occurs because the initial condition is a superposition over all edges of the original graph and those edges do not exist in its complement.
 Thus, $\ket{\psi(0)}$ is an eigenvector of $U_{\bar{P}'}$ with eigenvalue 1 and the quantum hitting time goes to infinity when $p$ goes to 1.

 In future works, it is interesting to obtain a better upper bound for the DQHT.
-The approximations used in Eqs.~(\ref{gm}) to~(\ref{gmbot}) help the analytical calculations, but seems to weaken the final value of the bound.
+The approximations used in Eqs.~(\ref{eq:gm2}), (\ref{eq:gmmbot2}), and (\ref{eq:gmbot2}) help the analytical calculations, but seem to weaken the final value of the bound.
 It is also interesting to analyze the decoherence effects on spatial search algorithms.